Safe & Caring Schools

 Character attributes in action

-As part of the Ministry of Education’s focus on character development, we focus on important attributes or traits form the standard for the behaviour of our students and staff.
+As part of the Ministry of Education’s focus on character development, we focus on important attributes or traits which form the standard for the behaviour of our students and staff.
 The six attributes—caring, cooperative, honest, inclusive, respectful and responsible—are taught in school, and are the basis of our working relationships in schools and worksites.

 Keeping our schools safe is a shared responsibility